ETO Logo

 • Some articles may switch clusters when the dataset is updated.
 Articles published after the data was initially clustered are put in the clusters they cite the most.
 As articles gain more citations, their clusters may change, which could lead to changes in cluster metadata.

-• Cluster subjects and concepts may be imprecise.
-We rely on algorithms and numerical thresholds to identify relevant subjects (including [academic subjects](#assigning-academic subjects) and emerging technology subjects) and [concepts](#key concepts) for each cluster.
+• Cluster fields, subfields, and concepts may be imprecise.
+We rely on algorithms and numerical thresholds to identify relevant subjects (including research fields and subfields and emerging technology subjects) and [concepts](#key concepts) for each cluster.
 These methods are inherently imprecise.
 In practice, we find that their results generally give a good sense of subjects and concepts relevant to different clusters.
 However, they may not capture every relevant subject or concept, and some of the subjects and concepts they do identify may be questionable.
 Use caution, especially when analyzing clusters individually rather than in the aggregate.

 Maintenance